Living within your means sounds boring and restrictive, doesn’t it?

 And that’s exactly what budgeting is like for many of us.
 We know we should stick to some sort of budget, but there’s temptation to spend everywhere, and easy credit is like your wicked friend, spurning you on to buy.

 I’ll pay it off next week, it’ll be alright.

 Can you have your cake and eat it too?

-Is it possible to live within your means, especially if those means are meager, without feeling deprived?
+Is it possible to live within your means without feeling deprived?